tanzu-end-to-end/cartographer-workshop/workshop/content/exercises/d03-Git-Writer.md

 after: 10
 ```

-And it will produce a special Cartographer resource called a `Runnable`
+And it will produce a special Cartographer resource called a `Runnable`.

 ```editor:select-matching-text
 file: ~/exercises/examples/gitwriter-sc/app-operator/template-git-writer.yaml